EdwinRoosevelt/logparser-frontend/README.md

 ### Deployment
 - Both frontend and [backend](https://github.com/EdwinRoosevelt/logparser-backend) code are deployed on personal linode server.
-- Urls are mapped to domain names and the routes are secured (SSL)
+- ips are mapped to domain names and the routes are secured (SSL)